bbauska/mm-github-pages-starter/_pages/about.md

 title: "About"
 ---

 First paragraph describing Brian Bauska.
-I'm working on writing and publishing a 100+ web sites.
+I'm working on writing and publishing over 100+ web sites.
+All currently on github.io & .com.

 About me: Brian Bauska 341 S Madison  Monroe, WA 98272